 Dental floss has recently been subjected to some media questioning.
 A few claim it offers little if any benefit.
 Others claim it is an improvement over brushing alone.
-But most agree that is will not cause any harm under any reasonable conditions.
+But most agree that it will not cause any harm under any reasonable conditions.

 Flossing seems to help prevent gum infections, amid other benefits, because the floss can clean the gum line space where the tooth and gum join.
-If a gum is already infected the floss can cause bleeding.
+If the gum is already infected the floss can cause bleeding.
 But consistent brushing and flossing should prevent this situation from occurring.

 Interdental brushes are quite useful for cleaning between teeth.
 They are especially suited to the larger spaces between back molar teeth.
 Floss is better suited to getting between the smaller spaces of front teeth.

 Waterpik is an alternative to flossing.
-These electronic devices, also called oral irrigators, use a high pressure stream of water to clean small spaces between teeth.
+These electronic devices also called oral irrigators, use a high-pressure stream of water to clean small spaces between teeth.
 The manufacture’s claim such cleaning techniques are twice as effective as flossing.

 Gargling and rinsing will remove at least some of the plaque and debris between teeth.
 We recommend a good non-alcoholic mouthwash for this purpose.